JuliaLang/julia/doc/stdlib/parallel.rst

    Waits and fetches a value from ``x`` depending on the type of ``x``\ .
 Does not remove the item fetched:

-   * ``Future``\ : Wait for and get the value of a Future.
-The fetched value is cached locally.
-Further calls to ``fetch`` on the same reference return the cached value.
+   * ``RemoteRef``\ : Wait for and get the value of a remote reference.
 If the remote value is an exception, throws a ``RemoteException`` which captures the remote exception and backtrace.
-   * ``RemoteChannel``\ : Wait for and get the value of a remote reference.
-Exceptions raised are same as for a ``Future`` .
    * ``Channel`` : Wait for and get the first available item from the channel.

 .. function:: remotecall_wait(func, id, args...)